-What is a RICO Charge?
+What Is A RICO Charge?

 Recently, the federal government charged fourteen members of the New York gang known as the Double Nine Grim Reapers with RICO offenses, in addition to narcotics and firearms offenses.
 But what is a RICO charge?